logair/LogAir-Device-DIY/README.md

 - ...

 ## Firmware
+- Provide a time base when no GPS signal is present, and no phone is connected
+  - Implement RTC (there is an on-board crystal on the Bluepill).
+  - Implement time input from serial (BLE and/or PC)
 - Implement better data storage and upload
+  - Log data with human-readable time as well as UNIX timestamp
   - Revamp buffering to limit uSD write operations
   - Revamp data storage on the SD card (textfile + DB?)
   - Implement deferred data upload for when uplink not continuously available